Interested in writing for ThinkProgress? That’s great! Read on for more information about what to pitch and how to get in touch.

-There’s a lot to be written right now on the future of progressive politics, especially in the lead-up to the 2018 midterm elections, and we can’t do it all ourselves.
+There’s a lot to be written right now on the future of progressive politics, especially in the lead-up to the 2020 presidential election, and we can’t do it all ourselves.
 Here are the areas where we could use more help:

 - State politics and policy: Local politics often have national repercussions.
 Pitch us stories about gerrymandering, state health policy, local races, and other local news that progressives should know and care about.

 - Economic policy: Help us report on the impact of the Trump administration’s economic policies, the future of the labor movement, discrimination in the workplace, the social safety net, and homelessness.

 - Climate policy: Help us report on climate science, energy, pollution, politics, environmental justice, and what’s in store under a Trump presidency.

 - Activism and resistance: Pitch us stories that can show our readers an inside look at people and groups involved in progressive activism near you.
 Help us report on the actions of progressive faith-based activists and organizers (often called the “Religious Left”).

 - Criminal justice: Help us report on prisons, police brutality, unlawful imprisonment, and the real people affected by these issues.
 Pitch us stories that are going untold in the national media and need more attention.

 - Diverse voices, diverse voices, diverse voices: Diversity in writing matters to us.
 Our job is to inform an increasingly diverse public, and we can’t do that alone.
 POC and/or LGBTQ people especially: please give us your analyses on progressive politics, the Trump administration’s policies, and what’s wrong with today’s media portrayals of race and sexuality.